 Linux Installation Instructions#

-Ryzen AI for Linux supports compiling and running AI models on the AMD Neural Processing Unit (NPU).
-The current release supports the following model types:
+Ryzen AI for Linux supports running AI models on the AMD Neural Processing Unit (NPU).
+The current release supports STX and KRK platforms.

 LLMs (NPU-only flow)